top of page

 Our Cybersecurity IT Risk Assessment includes:

-Scope: It identifies what needs to be protected, the sensitivity of what is being protected and to what level and detail.
+Range: It identifies what exactly needs to be protected, the sensitivity of the data that is being protected, as well as to what level and detail.

-Collecting Data: This step involves collecting all policies and procedures currently in place and identifying those that are missing or undocumented.
+Data Collection: This part of our assessment involves collecting all policies and procedures currently in place and identifying those that are missing or undocumented.

-Vulnerability Analysis: The purpose of vulnerability analysis is to take what was identified in the gathering of information and test to determine the current exposure, whether current safeguards are sufficient in terms of confidentiality, integrity or availability.
+Vulnerability Evaluation: The purpose of vulnerability analysis is to take what was identified in the gathering of information and test to determine the current exposure, whether your current safeguards and checkpoints are sufficient in terms of confidentiality, integrity or availability.

-Threat Analysis: Threats are described as anything that would contribute to the tampering, destruction or interruption of any service or item of value.
-Some examples of threats could include hacking, theft, floods, viruses, fire.
-Threats that are identified must be looked at in relation to the business environment and what effect they will have on the organization.
+Threat Findings: Threats are described as anything that would contribute to the tampering, destruction or interruption of any service or item of value.
+Some examples of threats could include hacking, theft, floods, viruses, or fire.
+Threats that are identified must be looked at in relation to the type of business and what effect they will have on the organization.